Robust Eigenvectors of Symmetric Tensors: Equiangular Tensors

 \section{Equiangular Tensors}

-The main result Theorem \ref{mainTheorem} compels us to find sufficient conditions for when a generating vector of a symmetric tensor $\mathcal{T}$ in $(\ref{tensorGeneration})$ is an eigenvector.
-We will see that $\mathcal{T}$ generated by a certain class of vectors will have this property.
+The main result \Cref{mainTheorem} compels us to find sufficient conditions for when a generating vector of a symmetric tensor $\mathcal{T}$ in $(\ref{tensorGeneration})$ is an eigenvector.
+We will see that a tensor $\mathcal{T}$ generated by a certain class of vectors will have this property.